aws/aws-fpga/SDAccel/README.md

 # Quick Start Guide to Accelerating your C/C++ application on an AWS F1 FPGA Instance with SDAccel

-There are three simple steps for accelerating your application on an AWS F1 instance:
+There are three steps for accelerating your application on an Amazon EC2 FPGA instance using the sofware-defined development flow:
-1. Build the host application, Xilinx FPGA binary and verify you are ready for FPGA acceleration
+1. Build the host application, and the Xilinx FPGA binary
 2. Create an AFI
 3. Run the FPGA accelerated application on AWS FPGA instances

-## :exclamation:  NOTE: If you would like to directly go to step 3 to experience how to execute your application on F1 instance Please read [Helloworld OpenCL Runtime example](./examples/aws/helloworld_ocl_runtime/README.md)
+## :exclamation: If you would like to directly go to step 3 and execute your application on F1 instance follow steps in the [Hello world OpenCL Runtime example](./examples/aws/helloworld_ocl_runtime/README.md)

-This quick start guide will use a simple "Hello World" SDAccel example to get you started.
+This quick starting guide will use a simple "Hello World" SDAccel example to get you started.

 It is highly recommended you read the documentation and utilize software and hardware emulation prior to running on F1.
-The F1 HW compile time is ~4hrs (4DDR) and ~1hr (1DDR), therefore, software and hardware emulation should be used during development.

-It is highly recommended you read the documentation and utilize software and hardware emulation prior to running on F1.
-The F1 HW compile time is ~4hrs (4DDR) and ~1hr (1DDR), therefore, software and hardware emulation should be used during development.

-It is highly recommended you read the documentation and utilize software and hardware emulation prior to running on F1.
-The F1 HW compile time is ~4hrs (4DDR) and ~1hr (1DDR), therefore, software and hardware emulation should be used during development.
+The F1 HW Target compile time is ~50 minutes, therefore, software and hardware emulation should be used during development.

 # Table of Content